reutlazarr/AspProject/wiki/WebUserGuide.md

 # User Guide
 Welcome to the official user guide for our Facebook web application.
-This guide will help you navigate through the app's features and functionalities, such as logging in, registering, and managing posts within the FacebookServer applications.
+This guide provides step-by-step instructions to help you navigate through the app's features and functionalities, including logging in, registering, and managing posts.

-Please follow these steps within the web or app client.
-Ensure the node.js server is running beforehand.
+Please ensure the node.js server is operational before you begin using the web or app client.

 ## Table of Contents
 - [Getting Started](#getting-started)